 This is how Man, Adam, is regathered and becomes one.
 The true sacrament of community is thus The Mass.
 It is what binds us not just as local, particular communities that are separate from others, but it regathers Man into one community.
 Insofar as a community becomes one across time and space through the Mass it becomes something more than a community, its particularity takes on a universality.
 This is why The Catholic Church cannot be said to be "Communitarian."
 And this thing we call The One Holy Catholic Church.

-This is why when Christians talk about "community" they mean something entirely different than what many entities claiming to be "communities" mean.
+This is why when Christians talk about "community" they mean something entirely different than what many entities mean by claiming to be "communities."
 At least I hope so.
 There is a clever equivocation going on with the term "community" that has led many astray.
 There are natural communities that occur in the secular world as St. Thomas Aquinas attests, but there might not be many of those.
 There are many things purporting to be communities that actually are not.
 And ultimately we are not meant to have "many communities" with many "roles" to take on.
-Faithful Catholics are all being caught up into the One City of God where we are one person in Christ.
+Faithful Catholics are all being caught up in the One City of God where we are one person in Christ.
 Whatever scatters us across many communities is ultimately not healing Adam, it is scattering him all the more.
+If we do not go to Mass and desire "community," perhaps it's time to start attending again.
+If we go to Mass but say we have "no community," either the Fellowship is not pouring out of the Mass, or we have adopted a secular conception and expectation of "community" and have ignored what lies before us to be cultivated.